 Because these files handle I/O operations formerly done inside the system tablespace, we broaden the definition of system tablespace to include these new files.

-The undo logs are also known as the rollback segments.
+Undo logs are also referred to as rollback segments.

 This feature involves the following new or renamed configuration options:

 undo log feature involves

 feature can only be enabled when initializing a MySQL instance.

 To use this feature, follow these steps: